jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 59 Failure or refusal to remain at specified place or to accompany enforcement officer
 (1) A person commits an offence if the person—
   (a) fails or refuses to remain at the place where the person underwent a breath screening test under section 68 until after the result of the test is ascertained; or
-  (b) fails or refuses to accompany without delay an enforcement officer to a place when required to do so under section 69, 71A or 72; or
+  (b) fails or refuses to accompany without delay an enforcement officer to a place when required to do so under section 69, 71A, or 72; or
-  (c) having accompanied an enforcement officer to a place under a requirement under section 69, 71A or section 72,—
+  (c) having accompanied an enforcement officer to a place under a requirement under section 69, 71A, or 72,—
     (i) fails or refuses to remain at that place until the person is required either to undergo an evidential breath test or a blood test or a compulsory impairment test under this Act; or
     (ii) fails or refuses to accompany an enforcement officer to another place under any of those sections; or (d) having undergone an evidential breath test under a requirement under section 69 or a compulsory impairment test under section 71A, fails or refuses to remain at the place where the person underwent the test until after the result of the test is ascertained.